-Acceptable Solutions Performance Criteria A1 A1 or accommodation must comply with all of following: Visito follov or accommodation must satisfy all of the ving: (a) (b) is accommodated in existing buildings; provides for any parking and manoeuvring spaces required pursuant to the Parking and Access Code on-site; (b) not adversely impact residential amenity and privacy of adjoining properties; provide for any parking and manoeuvring spaces required pursuant to the Parking (c) has a floor area of no more than 160m 2 . and Access Code on-site;

-(c) be of an intensity that respects the character of use of the area; (d) not adversely impact the safety and efficiency of the local road network or disadvantage owners and users of private rights of way.
+- (a) is accommodated in existing buildings; - (b) provides for any parking and manoeuvring spaces required pursuant to the Parking and Access Code on-site; - (c) has a floor area of no more than 160m2. - (a) not adversely impact residential amenity and privacy of adjoining properties; - (b) provide for any parking and manoeuvring spaces required pursuant to the Parking and Access Code on-site; - (c) be of an intensity that respects the character of use of the area; - (d) not adversely impact the safety and efficiency of the local road network or disadvantage owners and users of private rights of way.